TongLi1995/TongLi1995.github.io/_pages/about.md

 # 🦶 Professional Experience
 - *04.2025 - At present*, Postdoctoral researcher, Atominstitut of TU Wien, Austria.
-- *06.2022 - 03.2025*, Postdoctoral researcher, Zhejiang Lab, China.<br>
+- *06.2022 - 03.2025*, Postdoctoral researcher, Zhejiang Lab, China <br>
-      - Ground-state cooling of levitated nanoparticles (⟨n⟩ ≈ 0.47)<br>
+              - Developed a cavity cooling platform and successfully cooled the center-of-mass motion of a nanoparticle along the cavity axis to its quantum ground state (minimum phonon number n ≈ 0.47).<br>
-      - Designed tunable dipole–dipole interactions in optical tweezers
+              - Designed and built an experimental setup to investigate dipole–dipole interactions between two nanoparticles confined in optical traps with orthogonal polarizations. (*Photon.
+Res.12 (10), 2139-2147, 2024*).<br>
-      - 11
 - *09.2017 - 06.2022*, PhD in physics, Zhejiang University, China.

 # 📖 Educations